rcifw/cnda-help/CNDA_User_Guide_and_Tutorials/Downloading_Data/Downloading_Sessions_from_CNDA.md

 15. You should find the downloaded file in your destination folder.

+**Important:** Please Monitor your downloads.
+Do not assume things are downloading for hours or days without checking.

 **Note:** If you are ever signed out of CNDA, close the application, or lose your progress for any reason while a Desktop Client download is in progress, you do not need to start over.

 - Open the **XNAT Desktop Client** application again.